Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Migrate an Existing Health Plan

-At the time the company signs up for Gusto, HR personnel may enter the information about the current health insurance plan.
+When the company signs up for Gusto, HR personnel may enter the information about the current health insurance plan.
 Gusto will handle the process of making the employee payroll deductions and matching them up to payroll run times.

 Step 3: Set up a 401(k) Plan